-Thriftwood School and College 2022 / 23
+Thriftwood School and College 2023 / 24

 Thriftwood School and College form an Academy within the SEAX Multi Academy Trust and provides education for students with moderate special educational needs and disabilities between the ages of 5 and 19, although currently only has pupils in year 3 and upwards.
-For the year 23/24 we will not have a year 14 class group due to capacity.
+For this year we will not have a year 14 class group due to capacity.
 All pupils require an EHCP to qualify for a place at the Academy.
 The Local Authority retains the statutory responsibility for admissions.